Lux0926/ASPRM/readme.md

 ## Trarning Code

-### SFT

-### PRM

 In the `train` folder, we have provided the scripts used for training PRM.
 To replicate our training process, please run the scripts in the `train` directory after setting up the training environment.
+We use the [LeetCodeDataset](https://github.com/newfacade/LeetCodeDataset) to perform supervised fine-tuning (SFT) on deepseek-coder-6.7b-base.

 #### Example